Urban Exploration and Abandoned Aircraft at Bangkok’s airplane graveyard: one of the Big Mango’s most unique attractions

 What is the Airplane Graveyard?

-Named after King Ram Khamhaeng, the 13th-century ruler of ancient Sukhothai (the forerunner to modern day Thailand), the eastern suburb of Ramkhamhaeng is home to one of Bangkok’s most unusual tourist attractions.
+Named after King Ram Khamhaeng, the 13th-century ruler of ancient Sukhothai (the forerunner to modern-day Thailand), the eastern suburb of Ramkhamhaeng is home to one of Bangkok’s most unusual tourist attractions.
 The airplane graveyard, as it has been dubbed, is literally just that: a large, open wasteland in the suburbs of Bangkok that is now home to an assortment of deteriorating aircraft.
 The place is a little different from other aviation museums that we’ve visited.

 Currently, there is an assortment of wreckage inside the compound, including a couple of McDonnell Douglas MD-82s, strewn wings and bits of fuselage as well as the highlight of the show, a massive Boeing 747, which dominates the centre of the grounds.